TheRAVAGE/Capstone-Project-0004-Weather-Forcast-Website/README.md

 after signing up or logging in
 API key is found in the Dashboard

+after that create a .env file in the project location and open it using your text editor

 The Website is made using
 -HTML
 -CSS